 The Right Consistency for Peanut Butter Cookie Dough

 When making peanut butter cookie dough, the consistency is key.
 If the dough is too soft, your cookies will spread too much and become thin.
-If it’s too dry, the cookies will be crumbly and hard.
+If the dough is too dry, your cookies will turn out brittle and tough.
 The dough should be firm but still pliable enough to roll into balls and shape.
 It should stick together without being too sticky.

 If your dough feels too soft, you can add a little more flour, but be careful not to add too much, as this can lead to tough cookies.
 If the dough is too dry, add a bit more moisture, like a spoonful of milk or extra peanut butter, to bring it together.